vydyas/users-list-redux-sample/README.md

-# Product Catalogue UI
+# Products Catalogue UI
 based on [generator-react-webpack V2.0](https://github.com/newtriks/generator-react-webpack)

 ## Task description
 ### EPIC
-> As a user, I want to edit product entries in my product catalogue database,
+> As a user, I want to edit product entries in my Products Catalogue database,
 > so that I have control over what products appear on my website.
 ### Instructions
 1. Implement the project using ReactJS and running in NodeJS.